This Russian e-visa guide for Filipinos was last updated on 12 Nov 2020.

 Since 1 July 2019, Philippine passport holders have already been allowed to apply for a Russian e-visa to Kaliningrad Oblast.
 However, this region isn’t directly connected to the rest of Russia.

-On the other hand, the upcoming e-visa grant will allow Philippine passport holders to travel to Saint Petersburg (Russia’s cultural capital) and other regions in Leningrad Oblast.
+On the other hand, the upcoming e-visa grant will allow Philippine passport holders to travel to the rest of Russia, whether it’s the Russian capital of Moscow or the cultural centre of St. Petersburg.

 Aside from your Russian e-visa, you must get medical insurance to cover your stay in Russia.
 All foreign citizens are required to have a coverage of at least €35,000.
 Be prepared to present the original copy of your medical insurance at the airport.

 We’re all so excited for more Filipino travellers to see the beauty of Russia!
 Don’t forget to join our Facebook group, Flight Deals – Philippines.
 Who knows?
-You might just score a super cheap deal to Saint Petersburg.
+You might just score a super cheap deal to the largest country in the world.
 Let’s go!